 350MVA 330/33/33kV Power Transformer for Waratah Super Battery Project

-The 477-tonne super load, approximately 125m long and 5.8m wide, arrived safely at the Waratah Super Battery Project on Monday 5 February after an epic 1,000 km journey.
 The complex transportation to site was completed using beam-set and multi axle trailer configuration which required detailed planning and execution by WTC and its subcontractor, ODLS.
-The Waratah Super Battery, at 850 MW / 1680 MWh will likely be the world’s most powerful battery when connected to the grid.

 The project is being developed by Akaysha Energy.
 WTC is supplying 3 x 350MVA 330/33/33kV and 145 x 7.3MVA 33/0.77/0.77kV transformers (all made in Australia) to Consolidated Power Projects (CPP) and Akaysha Energy for the project.
+Our transformers will play an essential role in ensuring the correct voltage levels between different parts of the system and the electrical grid and will be used to charge and discharge energy to/from the battery.

 Click HERE to watch a quick recap of the project.